UBICenter/ubicenter.org/_posts/2020-12-14-canada-homelessness-experiment.md

 class: post-template
 subclass: 'post'
 author: [charles, max]
+excerpt: Recipients spent mostly on their children and stable housing.
-description: Recipients spent mostly on their children and stable housing.
+excerpt: Recipients spent mostly on their children and stable housing.
 ---

 <head>